ajitagupta/100dollarstartup/README.md

 The basic idea is to provide value of some kind by offering benefits, mainly to help people.

 ## Lesson 2: Six Steps to Getting Started Right Now
-You don't need huge amounts of capital or focussed training to get started.
+You don't need huge amounts of capital or training to get started.
 For microbusiness this is the usual process:
 * Decide on the product or service
 * Set up a basic website (e.g. through Wix, WordPress)
 * Develop an offer